 Dunedin is home to the “scarfy” (meaning Uni of Otago student) and has a tradition of offering high level tertiary learning and

-the Campus and provide accommodation for the slightly more decerning student being mainly 3rd to 5th year students.
+direction of the Campus and provide accommodation for the slightly more decerning student being mainly 3rd to 5th year students.

-Dunedin however is no one horse town.
+Dunedin however is no one-horse town.
 Dunedin and its surrounding area have had above average population growth matched with significant

 growth in property values and rental levels.

-One of the key drivers to the recent surge in growth and now shortage of rental accommodation across the board has been the perceived
+One of the key drivers to the recent surge in growth and now shortage of rental accommodation is the positive impact and growth of the city

-investment in infrastructure on the campus alongside and after the
+investment in infrastructure on the campus alongside and after the Hospital rebuild.

-Of interest to property developers will also be the recent adoption by the Dunedin City Council of
+Of interest to both “mum and dad investors” as well as large property developers will also be the adoption by the Dunedin City Council of

-its Second Generation Plan (2GP) which among other things has provided the opportunity for investors to develop inner city sites which
+its Second Generation Plan (2GP), which among other things has provided the opportunity for investors to develop inner city sites which

 previously were not zoned capable of medium density development.